getmaxun/maxun_docs/docs/robot/search/introduction.md

 sidebar_position: 1
 ---

-# Search Robots
+# Search

-Search robots perform web searches and optionally scrape content from search results.
+Search performs web searches and scrapes content from search results.
 Instead of manually searching and visiting each result, search robots automate the entire process - from running queries to scraping content.

 ![Search Robot Interface](search_interface.png)